We asked retired astronauts about their favorite space movies, and this is what they shared with us

 The movie, starring Matthew McConaughey and “Martian” star Chastain, nails both the science and emotional depth, according to Josh Cassada, who flew to the ISS aboard SpaceX’s Crew-5 mission in 2022.

-Dr. Sylvain Costes, a scientist at NASA Ames research center, lauded the film for showing how, in deep space, “time becomes a resource more precious than fuel.”
-The film, she added, “masterfully transforms the cold equations of General Relativity into a visceral human tragedy.”
+Dr. Sylvain Costes, a former scientist at NASA Ames research center, lauded the film for showing how, in deep space, “time becomes a resource more precious than fuel.”
+The film, he added, “masterfully transforms the cold equations of General Relativity into a visceral human tragedy.”
+Costes is now Center Director at the Trivedi Institute for Space and Global Biomedicine at the University of Pittsburgh School of Medicine.

 Others emphasized the film’s broader message.
 Michael Wong, who studies planetary atmospheres and habitability, said his brain was filled with “the grandeur of space exploration — a collective human endeavor both extremely difficult and uniquely fulfilling.”
 The film, he said, balanced “furthering science and art, at once.”